 Operating a mixtape site is not without risk.
 By definition, mixes include multiple sound recordings that are often protected by copyright.

 Popular hip-hop mixtape site and app Spinrilla, which has millions of users, is well aware of these risks.
-In 2017, the company was sued by several record labels, backed by the RIAA, that accused the company of massive copyright infringement.
+In 2017, the company was sued by several record labels, backed by the RIAA, which accused the company of massive copyright infringement.

 “Spinrilla specializes in ripping off music creators by offering thousands of unlicensed sound recordings for free,” the RIAA commented at the time.

-Spinrilla Fights Piracy Accusations
+Spinrilla Fought Piracy Accusations

 The hip-hop site countered the allegations by pointing out that it installed an RIAA-approved anti-piracy filter and actively worked with major record labels to promote their tracks.
 In addition, Spinrilla stressed that the DMCA’s safe harbor protects the company.